light-hat/immunity/Readme.md

 Your App with Agent->>Management server: Runtime data Your App with Agent-->>Automated Tests/DAST/Fuzzing: HTTP-response end
-DevSecOps/AppSec->>Management server: Requesting a list of vulnerabilities Management server-->>DevSecOps/AppSec: List of found vulnerabilities
+Your App with Agent->>Management server: Automatically assembled SBOM DevSecOps/AppSec->>Management server: Requesting a list of vulnerabilities Management server-->>DevSecOps/AppSec: List of found vulnerabilities